JereKuusela/valheim-upgrade_world/README.md

 Overview of available commands (remember that tab key can be used for autocomplete / cycle through options):

 - `biomes_count [precision] [...args]`: Counts biomes by sampling points with a given precision (meters).
 Result is also printed to the player.log file.
-- `chests_reset [chest name] [looted] [...item_ids] [...args]`: Rerolls contents of a given treasure chest (use tab key to cycle through available treasure chests).
-Without chest name, all treasure chests are rerolled.
-Empty (looted) chests are only rerolled with `looted` flag.
-Item ids can be used to detect and prevent rerolling chests which players are using to store items. `chance` determines how many of the chests are reseted.
+- `chests_reset [chest name|*] [looted] [...item_ids] [...args]`: Replaces the contents of selected treasure chest prefabs.
+Without a chest name, considers every registered Container prefab with a non-empty default loot table.
+Using `looted` will also include empty chests.
+Item IDs after the chest name form an allowlist: any other item skips the entire chest.
+Without an allowlist, player-stored items can be replaced.
+See the implementation details below.
 - `chests_search [id1,id2,...] [...args]`: Searches chests and stands for given items.
-- `clean_chests [...args]`: Removes missing objects from chests.
+- `clean_chests [...args]`: Removes missing item records from chests and other containers.
 - `clean_dungeons [...args]`: Optimizes old dungeons.
 - `clean_duplicates [...args]`: Removes objects that already have the same object at the same position.
 - `clean_health [...args]`: Removes excess health data from creatures and structures.